Abdullah0604/Abdullah0604/README.md

 Hello!
 I'm [Your Name] from [Your City, Country].
 I’m a passionate **Frontend Developer** currently exploring modern web technologies and building real-world projects.

-- 🔭 I’m currently working on a **Tourism Website** using React.js and MongoDB.
+- 🔭 I’m currently working on a **Marathon Management System** using React.js and MongoDB.
 - 🌱 I’m exploring **Next.js** and performance optimization techniques.
 - 🛠️ Love turning ideas into web applications that work beautifully.
 - 🤝 Open for collaboration on interesting and impactful projects.